UNL College of Architecture Phase Two Expansion

 Designing Alongside Students and Faculty

 To establish renovation and addition plans that would benefit all college members, HDR and NADAAA hosted a series of faculty and student workshops, giving University members the opportunity to participate in the design process.
-This community-based and transparent approach yielded a process that not only prioritized student and faculty engagement but also produced a scheme that put their wants and needs at the forefront of the design.
+This community-based and transparent approach yielded a process that prioritized student and faculty engagement and produced a scheme that put their wants and needs at the forefront of the design.

 Client